artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Create a transfer
 -----------------

-Open the web browser and the Archivematica dashboard to sign in with your username and password.
+Open the web browser and the Archivematica dashboard and sign in with your username and password.
 Please note that if this is your first time logging in to a newly installed instance of Archivematica, you will see a log-in that allows you to register your repository and get updates to the format policy registry.
-See the User manual - :ref:`Format Policy Registry (FPR) <fpr>` and the :ref:`Administrator manual - Format Policy Registry (FPR) <fpr:index>`.
+For more information, see :ref:`Format Policy Registry (FPR) <fpr>` and the :ref:`Administrator manual - Format Policy Registry (FPR) <fpr:index>`.

 1. In the transfer tab, select your transfer type in the dropdown menu.
-Types include Standard, Unzipped Bag, Zipped Bag, DSpace, maildir and Disk Image.
+Types include Standard, :ref:`Unzipped Bag <bags>`, :ref:`Zipped Bag <bags>`, :ref:`DSpace <dspace>`, maildir, and :ref:`Disk Image <forensic>`.

 2. In transfer tab, name your transfer and select your source directory.
 Click Browse to select the directory containing your object(s) for upload.
-Your transfer can be composed of multiple directories from different sources.
-Repeat this step if your transfer is composed of multiple sources.
+If you would like your transfer to be composed of multiple directories from different sources, repeat this step.

 .. figure:: images/Browse1.*
    :align: center